Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 - Does not store information on the specific location of the participant, e.g. ip address, GPS coordinates, or physical address.

 **Non-intrusive and scalable:**
-- Small time investment for researcher.
+- Small time investment for researcher. (to do: define this more clearly)
 - Small time investment and simple to setup for participant.
 - Good overview to participant of what information is being shared.
 - Minimal action required by participant in daily life situation, e.g. we do not want the participant to have keep a diary of what news they consume.